ivanmanan/Tad-The-Therapist/README.md

 * Consider using spectrograms instead of MFCC's
 * Implement LCDK button trigger to pass first response into the text file
 * Google search how to implement a chatbot with an ML method
+* Computer program must implement busy.txt file
+* LCDK
-* Computer program must implement busy.txt file and LCDK must read the busy.txt file
+    * LCDK must read the busy.txt file
+    * LCDK must be able to read busy.txt file from computer
+    * LCDK must write "done.txt" and "input.txt" files

 # Tad-The-Therapist